 According to CareerBuilder’s annual survey, employee absenteeism is currently on the rise, with 40 percent of workers in 2017 admitting they’ve called in sick in the last 12 months when they weren’t, up from 35 percent in 2016.
 Reported excuses for calling in have ranged from claims that a bear was in an employee’s yard and they were too scared to come out, to a dog swallowing their car keys.
 And in 2015 alone, productivity losses linked to absenteeism cost U.S. employers $225.8 billion annually, or $1,685 per employee.

 Employee absenteeism can be difficult to address once it’s become a habit or accepted behavior by your team.
 After all, you can’t force employees to show up to work on time.
-But instead of watching the costs of unexpected absences add up, try this six step-process to get a handle on employee absenteeism and incentivize your whole team to embrace their inner punctuality.
+But instead of watching the costs of unexpected absences add up, try this six step-process to reduce employee absenteeism:

 1. Create an employee attendance policy